 With her thoughts alone, a steely glance or a subtle gesture, she can move inanimate objects at will.

 Nina Kulagina became one of the most famous psychics in the Soviet Union in the 1960s because of her amazing feats of telekinesis or psychokinesis.
 In films smuggled out of the country, Kulagina was shown to be able to move small objects placed before her on a table.
-Under close scientific observation, Kulagina would hold her hands a few inches above the objects, and in a few moments they would being to slide across the table top.
+Under close scientific observation, Kulagina would hold her hands a few inches above the objects, and in a few moments they would begin to slide across the table top.

 Wooden matches, small boxes, cigarettes and Plexiglas would all react to her intense concentration.
 At times, objects would continue to move even when she took her hands away.
 In the early 1970s, Kulagina was even recruited by the Soviet government to see if she could somehow help a sick Nikita Khrushchev.